mynameiscfed/mynameiscfed.github.io/_posts/2015-12-03-highlights-from-IRespondCon-2015.markdown

 Overall it was a great time and I am thankful that [OpenDNS](https://www.opendns.com/) was grateful to host it.

 There is one thing that I heard come up many times during the course of the day.
-It was vendors providing open API's and quality documentation to allow for cross platform integration.
+It was vendors providing open APIs and quality documentation to allow for cross platform integration.
 This is something I really agree with and think every product selction should have this as a criterion.
 Just my $.02.